mesonbuild/meson/docs/markdown/Using-wraptool.md

     Updated zlib to branch 1.2.8 revision 4

 Wraptool can do other things besides these.
 Documentation for these can be found in the command line help, which can be accessed by `wraptool --help`.

+## Promoting dependencies

+Meson will only search for subprojects from the top level `subprojects` directory.
+If you have subprojects that themselves have subprojects, you must transfer them to the top level.
+This can be done by going to your source root and issuing a promotion command.

+    meson wrap promote projname

+This will cause Meson to go through your entire project tree, find an embedded subproject and copy it to the top level.

+If there are multiple embedded copies of a subproject, Meson will not try to guess which one you want.
+Instead it will print all the possibilities.
+You can then manually select which one to promote by writing it out fully.

+    meson wrap promote subprojects/s1/subprojects/projname

+This functionality was added in Meson release 0.43.0.